tfsojon/richinsql-blog/content/post/2021-09-20-how-to-use-datediff.md

 ---
-title: "SQL Server How to Use Datediff"
+title: "How to Use Datediff"
 date: 2021-09-20T09:00:00+01:00
 author: Rich
 layout: post